adtzlr/tensortrax/README.md

 - No arbitrary-order gradients (only first- and second order gradients)

 # Why `tensortrax`?
 Compared to other libaries which introduce a new (hyper-) dual `dtype` (treated as `dtype=object` in NumPy), `tensortrax` relies on its own `Tensor` class.
 This approach involves a re-definition of all essential math operations (and NumPy-functions), whereas the dtype-approach supports most operations (even NumPy) out of the box.
 However, in `tensortrax` NumPy operates on default data types (e.g. `dtype=float`).
 This allows to support functions like `np.einsum()`.
 Beside the differences concerning the underlying `dtype`, `tensortrax` is formulated on (tensorial) calculus of variation.
+Gradient- and hessian-vector products are evaluated with very little overhead compared to analytic formulations.

 # Usage
 Let's define a scalar-valued function which operates on a tensor.